gymreklab/cse185-spring18-week5/CSE185_Week5_PartII.md

 For this part of the lab, we'll be working with a smaller set of samples independent from our original GWAS.
 A VCF file containing these 6 variants for our samples can be found in the `public/week5` directory:

 ```
-TODO filename
+lab5_pred_eyecolor.vcf.gz
 ```

 We've seen VCF files in the first couple weeks.
 But let's take a second to remind ourselves what's going on here and point out a couple of important fields

-TODO example fields in VCF, questions about the VCF for methods section
+**TODO example fields in VCF, questions about the VCF for methods section**

 Before we move on to predicting eye color, let's convert this VCF file into a format that will be easier for us to process.
 Use the following command to create a file with one row per sample and one column per SNP: